dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 ### Configuring Admin Token

-Generate an admin token that will be required to run `karavictl` commands except generating `admin token` and `cluster-info`.
+An admin token is required for executing `karavictl` commands, with the exception of `admin token` and `cluster-info`.
+For example, to generate an admin token and redirect the output to a file:

 ```
 $ karavictl admin token --name admin --access-token-expiration 30s --refresh-token-expiration 120m > admintoken.yaml